Hovercraft-Studio/oversite/README.md

   - Should automatically set `store: true`, the data `type`, and `sender` ID when sending messages
   - Should have an optional `broadcast` argument, in case a key/value should be only local
   - When broadcasting a key/value, *should wait for the value to bounce back from the WebSocket server before updating locally*.
 This way, the app won't get out of sync with shared state across apps/devices in case of a disconnected WebSocket connection. `AppStoreDistributed.set()` handles this automatically, as does the TouchDesigner implementation.
+  - Should send a heartbeat value every 5-10 seconds to show the app is still connected.
+If "sender" is "tablet", then the heartbeat should be "tablet_heartbeat" - the heartbeat key is matched with the sender ID for extra visibility in Monitor UI.

 ### AppStoreDistributed